Reuven Ramaty High Energy Solar Spectroscopic Imager

 > Data management: data browser, host of the RHESSI European Data Centre

 > Science: analysis of solar flares, particle acceleration

 Partners: international consortium led by University of California at Berkeley

 Keywords: space sciences, solar physics, X-ray imaging, data archiving

-After more than 16 years of successful operations since its launch in 2002, RHESSI will be decommissioned on October 1, 2018.
+2019: After more than 16 years of successful operations since its launch in 2002, RHESSI has been decommissioned on October 1, 2018.
 The on-board receiver has been slowly degrading since 2017, and commanding from the ground has become increasingly difficult.
 We have not been able to send commands successfully since mid-July 2018.
 Find more information on the RHESSI mission website.